pedreviljoen/init-prep-AR/README.md

 For interested readers, you can also do text/label detection with Google Vision.
 An interesting use case is to extract data of an universal object, ie a credit card.
 A cool thought would be, how to manipulate the data in the response to extract the info of a credit card.
 You can read more about [text](https://cloud.google.com/vision/docs/ocr)/[label](https://cloud.google.com/vision/docs/labels) detection.

+# AR tutorial

+This AR tutorial is a good excercise to work through before the workshop.
+The tutorial can be found [here](https://github.com/pedreviljoen/init-prep-AR-tutorial), checkout a branch and play around with a possible solution.
+If you get stuck, our implementation of a solution can be found [here](https://github.com/pedreviljoen/init-prep-AR-tutorial-solution).

+Give it a bash, and we look forward to building cool tech on the day.

+Au revoir